Top 10 Persian Sweets for Nowruz: Recipes & Calorie Guide

 Table of calories Persian sweet

-how many calories are in persian sweets?
+how many calories are in Persian sweets?
 You may also wonder how harmful it is to eat these sweets and how many calories you should burn.
 I have prepared a complete table of these sweets’ calories, which you can see below.

 Persian sweet Calories per 100 grams